nhgritctran/PheTK/docs/tutorials/README_FIRST.md

 Shows how to use PheTK's command-line interface for running PheWAS analyses directly from the terminal.

 ### 4. [APOE PheWAS - dsub](v0.2.1%20APOE%20PheWAS%20-%20dsub%20-%20release%20candidate.ipynb)
-Illustrates how to run distributed PheWAS analyses on Google Cloud Platform using the dsub wrapper for scalable and efficient processing.
+Illustrates how to run distributed PheWAS analyses on Google Cloud Platform using PheTK's dsub wrapper for simple, scalable, and efficient processing.

 ## Notes